 While custom orthotic devices can go a long way towards alleviating your foot pain, they aren’t a cheap solution.
 Sometimes, insurance will cover your custom orthotics.
 But other time, you may have to pay out of pocket for these devices.
 That’s where a Health Savings Account can help make your orthotics more affordable.

 If you open a Health Savings Account (HSA), you can set aside pre-tax dollars, then use the funds to cover medical expenses like orthotics.
 The bad news is, funds typically can’t be carried over from one year to the next.
-But the good news is, if you have an HSA account with funds left over, now is a great time to discuss orthotics with your podiatrist.
-So come by the office before the end of the year.
-We can discuss your best options and see which orthotic—if any—is right for your feet.
+But the good news is, if you have an HSA account you can use those funds at any point in the year to cover the cost of your orthotics.
+Now, while that's a smart way to make orthotics more affordable, here's one cost-cutting method that won't work as well: buying OTC shoe inserts.
+And this is why.